JohnEngates/pqcsurvey/README.md

 A web-based assessment tool to help organizations evaluate their readiness for post-quantum cryptography (PQC).
 The tool provides a comprehensive evaluation across 14 key factors spanning governance, technical, and operational dimensions.

+This interactive survey helps organizations benchmark their preparedness for the transition to quantum-safe cryptography, providing targeted recommendations and industry-specific insights.

 ## Features

-- Interactive assessment of 14 quantum-readiness factors
+- Interactive assessment of 14 quantum-readiness factors covering governance, technical, and operational dimensions
-- Weighted scoring system
+- Industry-specific weighted scoring system with customizable weights
-- Radar chart visualization
+- Radar chart visualization for at-a-glance maturity assessment
-- Detailed, actionable guidance for improvement
+- Detailed, actionable guidance for improvement with short, medium, and long-term priorities
-- Factor-specific recommendations
+- Factor-specific recommendations with what/why/how guidance
-- Cloudflare-specific implementation guidance
+- Cloudflare-specific implementation guidance for accelerated adoption

 ## Setup